Skip to main content

 Armis Integration

 ServiceRadar ingests Armis device intelligence to enrich inventory, surface unmanaged assets, and drive risk-based alerting.
-The integration runs through the Sync service and optionally uses the Faker generator for demos.
+The integration runs through the embedded sync runtime in the ServiceRadar agent and optionally uses the Faker generator for demos.

 Prerequisites

-• Armis API client credentials with read access to your tenant.
+• Armis API client credentials with read access to your account.

-• A dedicated Sync worker or Kubernetes deployment with outbound connectivity to the Armis API.
+• A ServiceRadar agent with outbound connectivity to the Armis API.

 Enabling the Integration